km1036/Green_Stock_Analysis_with_Matplotlib/README.md

 ## Method 2: Moving Average Visualization with HVPlot package

 ### The benefit to using the hvplot package for plotting moving averages is the ability to produce an interactive map.
 With this map, we are able to scroll over the points that indicate entry/exit positions over the total portfolio value for the investment.
 Each point is able to indicate the date and the porfolio total at that position.
+Although more interactive than the previous graph, the HVPlot fails to produce an aesthetically pleasing and easily customizable design that the previous graph produces.

 <img src="https://github.com/katmarcin/Green_Stock_Analysis_with_Matplotlib/blob/0f56ed7087b80cf68a06abc3c4d760ce1f0fa3f9/images/movingav_hvplot.jpg" />

 # Daily Percentage Change

 ### Daily percentage change is a technical analysis tool used to measure volatility (distribution).
 DPC is the percentage change in a value of a stock over a single trading day.
 The larger the value (positive or negative), the more volatile the stock is.
-Pandas' shift function is used to calcualte this.
+Pandas' shift function is used to calculate this.

 ### 2-3% (or 0.02 / 0.03 is considered high volatility, a.k.a more risk)

-### Formula for calculating DPC which will be used in code (exluding dividends:  rt = Pt/Pt-1 -1
+### Formula for calculating DPC which will be used in code (excluding dividends):  rt = Pt/Pt-1 -1

 ## Daily Percentage Change - AMRC
 <img src="https://github.com/katmarcin/Green_Stock_Analysis_with_Matplotlib/blob/0f56ed7087b80cf68a06abc3c4d760ce1f0fa3f9/images/amrc_dpc.jpg" />